Frequently Asked Questions About MS

 Is there a cure for Multiple Sclerosis?

-Although no cure exists at present for MS, many symptoms can be relieved and the severity of attacks may be reduced through special treatments called the ABC drugs – Avonex, Betaseron and Copolymer 1.
-These chemicals regulate the immune response and reduce in about 30% of people the severity of relapses or attacks.
-Progressive MS symptoms are less responsive to current MS therapies, although there may be a limited role for the interferons in some patients with progressive MS. The MRI has redefined the natural history of MS and has proven an invaluable aid in diagnosing and monitoring the disease.
-Scientists are now able to visualize and follow the development of MS lesions in the brain and spinal cord using MRI.
-This ability is a tremendous aid in assessing a person’s response to therapy and can speed the process of evaluating new treatments.
+Although no cure exists at present for MS, the frequency of attacks may be reduced through special treatments.
+Thirteen such treatments are currently FDA-approved: Betaseron, Avonex, Copaxone, Rebif, Tysabri, Extavia, mitoxantrone, Gilenya, Aubagio, Tecfidera, Lemtrada, Plegridy, generic glatiramer acetate.
+These chemicals regulate the immune response and reduce about 30–65% of relapses or attacks depending on the medication.
+Progressive MS symptoms are less responsive to current MS therapies, although there may be a limited role for the medications in some patients with progressive MS. It is expected a new medication, ocrelizumab may be approved in 2016 for patients with progressive forms of MS. The MRI has redefined the natural history of MS and has proven an invaluable aid in diagnosing and monitoring the disease and treatment effect.
+Scientists are able to visualize and follow the development of MS lesions in the brain and spinal cord using MRI.
+This is a tremendous aid in assessing a person’s response to therapy and can speed the process of evaluating new promising treatments.
 Because of these advances, investigators are optimistic that safer and more effective treatments are on the way to unlock the mysteries of MS.

 Statistics About MS